Ukraine: Cyberwar creates chaos, 'it won't win the war' | DW | 03.03.2022

 Wiper strategy includes the use of ransomware attacks, where a target's data is blocked until a ransom is paid.

-Ransomware attacksimply — but do not confirm — a criminal element, which may or may not be associated with the Russian governmentm in the war.
+Ransomware attacks imply — but do not confirm — a criminal element, which may or may not be associated with the Russian government, in the war.
 Determining who is responsible for any attack is one of the hardest parts of cyberwar, say the experts.

 "Hacktavists" like the group Anonymous also appear to be involved in the war, but the extent of their involvement has yet to be verified.